TIRADS Calculator & Report Generator

 Application in Clinical Workflow

-• Personal or family history of thyroid cancer
+• Personal or family history of thyroid cancer or genetic syndromes associated with thyroid malignancy

-• Rapid growth or compressive symptoms
+• Rapid nodule growth or development of compressive symptoms (dysphagia, voice changes)

-• Abnormal thyroid function tests
+• Abnormal thyroid function tests (though most malignant nodules occur in euthyroid patients)

 Clinical Applications

-• Guiding FNA decisions in asymptomatic patients
+• Guiding FNA decisions in asymptomatic patients with thyroid nodules discovered during routine examination

-• Improving communication among referring providers
+• Improving communication among referring providers, radiologists, endocrinologists, and surgeons through standardized terminology

 Limitations and Clinical Judgment